Ramalama2/Voron-2-Mods/SB_LGXlitePCB/README.md

     Where can i get the Fan-PCB from?:
   </summary>
 - JlcPCB: All you need is the <a href="./PCB">Gerber File</a><br>
 - Discord: Gi7mo!#4618 -> He has them already on Stock!
-(Germany/EU)
+(Germany/EU)<br>
-- Note: The mainpcb is default hartk, only the fanpcb changed a bit!
+- Note: The mainpcb is default hartk, only the fanpcb changed a bit!<br>
 </details>

 <details>